dshe/StringEnums/README.md

 Location.America.ToStrings() => new[] {"America", "USA"}
 ```
 #### new constants
-Call Add() to add new constants to the StringEnum.
+After the StringEnum has been created, new constants can be added by calling Add().
 ```csharp
 Location.Add("New Location") => Location newLocation